 When we think about iron-rich foods, red meat instantly comes to mind.

-However, some plant foods contain this mineral too, and among these, cocoa is the very best source.
+However, some plant foods contain this mineral too, and among these, cacao is the very best source.

-In fact, per 100 grams, cocoa nibs supply 173 % of the recommended daily allowance for iron (1).
+In fact, per 100 grams, cacao nibs supply 173 % of the recommended daily allowance for iron (1).

 Even per ounce-serving, this still represents an impressive 48.4 % of the RDA.